-Tobacco was imported to northwest Missouri.
-A 74-year-old Pattonsburg lady had 2,970 tobacco sacks and made them into nine quilt tops.
+A 74-year-old Pattonsburg, MO, lady had 2,970 tobacco sacks and made them into nine quilt tops.
 Neither she nor her husband smoked.
-Most of the sacks had been brought to her by her two grandsons who were members of the CCC camps, while others had been given to her by her neighbors.
+Most of the sacks had been brought to her by her two grandsons who were members of the Civilian Conservation Corps (CCC) camps, while others had been given to her by her neighbors.
 She also made other things out of them which she said, if piled together, would fill a boxcar.